opentracing-contrib/java-jfr-tracer/README.md

 ./gradlew publishToMavenLocal
 ```

-Note that you will need to have an Oracle JDK 7 and an Oracle JDK 9 available.
-Parts of the code will be compiled using JDK 7 and parts using JDK 9.
+Note that you will need to have an Oracle JDK 7 and an Oracle JDK 9+ (an OpenJDK 11 will work too) available.
+Parts of the code will be compiled using JDK 7 and parts using JDK 9+.
 Note that the resulting MRJAR will run on Oracle JDK 7 and later, and OpenJDK 11 and later.